timeharvest/joe/content/blog/On Biomass Refining.md

 # What to choose?

 Like all things - it depends.
 Economics of the process are wholly dependent on the products produced, capacity, and required capital costs to even get going.
 Personally, fermentation is a very attractive option in my opinion, despite the time dependency.
 The feedstocks are widely availible and non-complex processing is a huge plus.
-Below is a powerpoint I and my team put together in my Senior year on bio-ethanol production utilizing this route.
+Below is a powerpoint my team and I put together in my Senior year on bio-ethanol production utilizing this route.
 Enjoy!

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSMDbtklPSWjq1JsVgtXinc_ZHegFUXlJXZOPpvVrQ020lGdkCAcQUAu1vCoM1K5eF7LKPB03a2owAf/embed?start=false&loop=false&delayms=3000" frameborder="0" width="670" height="500" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSMDbtklPSWjq1JsVgtXinc_ZHegFUXlJXZOPpvVrQ020lGdkCAcQUAu1vCoM1K5eF7LKPB03a2owAf/embed?start=false&loop=false&delayms=3000" frameborder="0"  allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>